 3. Speak to an Audience of One

-Have you ever read a post that felt it was written just for you?
+Have you ever read a social media post that felt it was written just for you?
 It’s as if they reached into your world, overheard a conversation, and provided the exact solution.

 That’s what knowing your audience does for your brand and business.
 It infuses life into your content and communication.
 It allows you to empathize, but not in a trite, “I feel ya” kinda way.

-- What are they struggling to do, solve, fix, or get more of in their life or business?
+- What are they struggling with? (want to do, solve, fix, or get more of in their life or business)

-For example, in the new online course I’m getting ready to launch, my target audience is a 35 – 45 year old married career women with 2 teenage kids, 1 dog, 2 cats, and a deep desire to get out of her 9 to 5 and create a life and business that makes her leap out of bed every day.
+- A 35 – 45 year old married career women with 2 teenage kids, 1 dog, 2 cats, and a deep desire to focus on her own health.

 Kind of like talking with a friend as opposed to shouting out a window to a neighbor you don’t know.
 Pretty weird, right?

-4. Establish a Brand Style That Mirrors Your Values
+4. Establish a Brand That Mirrors Your Values

-Your brand style is something that will flow from your website, to your blog, social media, and more.
+Your branding is something that will flow from your website, to your blog, social media, and more.

 It makes you instantly recognizable and creates a distinct point of separation between you and the competition.

-If you haven’t taken the time to design your brand style, here’s a few steps to take.
+If you haven’t taken the time to design your brand, here’s a few steps to take.

 Your style is a combination of each ingredient that makes up your brand.
 It allows you to express your personality and define your style within the marketplace.